AmineSlimani/Monte-Carlo-/README.md

-# Monte Carlo Simulation of Spin = 2 for MnAs
+# Monte Carlo Simulation of Spin Systems for MnAs

 This repository contains a C program that implements a Monte Carlo simulation for studying spin-2 systems with two nearest neighbors in the material MnAs.
 The code simulates the behavior of spins in a 3D lattice using the Metropolis algorithm to calculate thermodynamic properties such as magnetization, susceptibility, and heat capacity.